CJSweet/AndroidNumberApp/README.md

 ## Third version

   This will be the biggest version.
 Here the user will be able to enter in a set of numbers, and then the app will be able to calculate mean, median, mode, range, and maybe matrix multiplication.
 That might be for another version however.

+## Fourth version

+Maybe some UI work, make it look like more than a basic Android app.